Updated September 09, 2021

 For example, if you trade on weekends, you will see a small volume.
 At specific hours currency pairs, such as GBP/USD have increased volatility that allows creating profits that can be high enough.

 Experts say that the best time to trade is when all the markets are open and the highest activity period is reached.
-Also, it is important to remember that news can be a stimulator for the market in both ways and change the activity significantly.
+Also, it is important to remember that news can become a driver for the market in both directions and significantly change activity.

 What markets are there?